THE PLATFORM

 Example: © 2020 by Scott Allan

-Step #2: Include the edition information.
+Include the edition information

 If this is a 2nd or 3rd edition, you want to include this here.
 Many books include this on the cover or title page, too.
 Even if it is stated elsewhere, it needs to be on the copyright page.

-Step #3: Reserve your book rights.
+Reserve your book rights

 This may also be referred to as the disclaimer portion of the copyright page.
-You can copy this portion and use for your own book:
+You can copy this portion and use it for your own book:

 “All rights reserved.
 No part of this publication may be reproduced, distributed or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the publisher, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.